UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Our Dive Vessels

-Good Vibrations and SkyDiver support training, charters, and expedition diving.
+Good Vibrations and SkyDiver support local diving, charters and expeditions.

 Explore Our Vessels